SuperOfficeDocs/superoffice-docs/docs/database/tables/udlistdefinition.md

 ---
-uid: udlistdefinition
+uid: table-udlistdefinition
 title: udlistdefinition table
 description: List table that contains the list of user-defined lists, as well as system-defined lists.
 The list items are stored in the UDList table. so.generated: true
 keywords:
   - "database"
-  - "udlistdefinition"
+  - "UDListDefinition"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# UDListDefinition Table (139)
+# udlistdefinition Table (139)

 ## Fields